On this page

-- Go to the Current situation step (top menu) and then the Super & Trusts sub-step, then click the Add SMSF (BETA) button (on the left menu)
+- Go to the Super & Trusts sub-step (under Current situation step on the top menu), then click the Add SMSF button (on the left menu)

-- Fill in the Member details, including each member's accumulation and pension phase balances, can be entered on the main form of the SMSF
+- SMSF Member details, including each member's accumulation and pension phase balances

-- Add existing Assets and loans held in the SMSF with the Add investment to SMSF button on the left menu
+- To add existing investments, stay in the Super & Trusts step, and click the Add investment to SMSF button (on the left menu)

-- Go to the Cash flows & Goals > Review super funds step
+- Go to the Review super funds sub-step (under the Cash flows & Goals step on the top menu)

 - Find your SMSF in the Existing SMSF section, and click the Add new investment to SMSF button